formlio/forml/docs/evaluation.rst

 The heart of the evaluation process is a specific *metric function* quantifying the quality of the *predicted* versus *true* outcomes.
-There are dozens of standard metrics each suitable to different scenarios (plus new ones can always be implemented :spelling:word:`ad hoc`).
+There are dozens of standard metrics each suitable to different scenarios (plus bespoke new ones can easily be implemented for specific purposes).

 The ForML evaluation API is using the following abstraction for its metric implementations: